summerela/intro_programming_python/Module2/README.md

 0. Create a script called `module2_lab2.py`
 0. Write some code that asks the user three arbitrary questions
-0. Write some code that takes the three question answers and `print`s the answers in the following format:
+0. Write some code that takes the three question answers and `print`s the answers using `string.format` in the following style:

     ```bash
     $ python3 module2_lab2.py